richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 | <a href='funcs/iferror.html' >If Error Function</a>   | iferror(expr, fallback) | Checks the first parameter and if the evaluated result does not cause an error, then it will be returned, otherwise the second parameter is evaluated and returned.  |
 | <a href='funcs/in.html' >In Function</a>   | in(compare, expr1 [, expr2, expr3 ...]) | Takes the first parameter, and checks any following parameters to see if they are equal to the first.
 If so then it returns true, otherwise false.
 If one of the following parameters is a collection or array, then it will expand the contents and check each individual item. |

---
+---

-## Aggregate Functions
+### Aggregate Functions

-The library supports the use of the following aggregate functions to calculate individual values from collections or arrays.
+The following aggregate functions calculate individual values from collections or arrays, or values within the members of the collection.

 | Operator  | Example  | Description |
 |---|---|---|